Invokana Lawyers Reviewing Cases Nationwide

-Individuals hospitalized due to ketoacidosis or diagnosed with kidney failure may be entitled to financial compensation through an Invokana class action lawsuit or individual injury claim.
+Individuals who have been hospitalized due to ketoacidosis, required a foot or leg amputation, been diagnosed with kidney failure or suffered a heart attack may be entitled to financial compensation through an Invokana class action lawsuit or individual injury claim.

 Similar claims are being reviewed for users of other SGLT2 inhibitor diabetes drugs, including Invokamet lawsuits, Farxiga lawsuits, Xigduo XR lawsuits, Jardiance lawsuits and Glyxambi lawsuits.
 The makers of Invokana and these other new-generation diabetes drugs appear to have placed their desire for profits before consumer safety, by rushing the medications to the market.

-The Invokana lawyers at Saiontz & Kirk, P.A. provide free consultations and claim evaluations to help individuals determine whether they may be eligible to pursue a case.
+Free consultations and case evaluations are provided by the Invokana lawyers at Saiontz & Kirk, P.A. to help individuals and families determine whether they may be eligible to pursue a case.
 All lawsuits are pursued under a contingency fee agreement, which means that there are no out-of-pocket expenses to hire our Invokana law firm and we only receive attorney fees or expenses if a recovery is obtained.